singh1114/best/_thoughts/reach-out-to-your-customer-using-telegram-with-goweasel.md

 This was the first question that he asked me.
 I have been running this blog for some years now.
 I myself have a few hundred email subscribers in this blog.
 Every time I trigger a new newsletter email I see bad click rates myself and this is the main concern for him as well.

+> *Click rate* is the number of users who click on your email divided by the total number of users you send it to.

 According to him, emails are all great until you get to the click rate for emails, which is too low.

-Along with that, we have the concept of temporary emails.
+Along with that, we have the concept of [temporary emails](https://temp-mail.org/en/).

+> *Temporary Emails* are used by people to sign up for different services without giving out their real emails.
+The user own the email for just a few minutes and after that, they get a new one.

-Due to all these factors, you can’t be sure that the new user who subscribed to your newsletter will ever receive/read it.
+Due to all these factors, you can’t be sure that the new user who subscribed to your newsletter will ever receive/read it when you send it to him/her.

 Also, there is a possibility of users rarely checking their emails.
+Most of us have a long list of unread emails in our inbox.

 ## Reach where your customers are

-Today's analysis shows that people are highly using social platforms.
-If you are able to reach them on their favorite, you have the control.
+Today's analysis shows that people are highly using messaging platforms.
+If you are able to reach them on their favorite channel, you have the control.

 There are a lot of benefits from having more than 1 channel of sending your newsletters.